I. Responsible entity (controller)

 The data are erased as soon as they are no longer needed to achieve the purpose for which they were collected.
 The user's email address is therefore stored for as long as the subscription to the news letter is effective.
 The subscription can be terminated at any time by the user concerned.
 Every news letter has a link for that specific purpose.
 Such termination also entails withdrawal of the consent given to the storage of the personal data that were collected during the registration process.

-VII.
+VIII.
 Rights of person affected (data subject)

 According to the GDPR the data subject has, in general terms, the following rights in relation to the processing of personal data: